Imitation Learning with Stability and Safety Guarantees: Examples

 \section{Examples}

-In the following examples, Step~1 of ADMM algorithm is implemented on Tensorflow, and solved by ADAM \cite{kingma2014adam}.
+In the following examples, Step~1 in the ADMM algorithm is implemented on Tensorflow, and solved by ADAM~\cite{kingma2014adam}.
 Step~2 is formulated using CVX, and is solved by MOSEK.
 The mean squared error is chosen as the loss function $\mathcal{L}(N)$.
+The code is available at \href{https://github.com/heyinUCB/IQCbased_ImitationLearning}{https://github.com/heyinUCB/IQCbased\_ImitationLearning}